plantfansam/kubernetes-101/labs/2-pods/README.md

 **Tasks:**

-0. Create a YAML manifest for a pod that runs your Docker image
+0. Create `pod.yaml`, a manifest for a pod that runs your Docker image
-1. Run that pod in your Kubernetes cluster
+1. Run that pod in your Kubernetes cluster.
+When you run `kubectl get pods`, you should see a running pod with your specified name!

 **Useful docs**: the YAML above, [`kubectl create`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands)

 **Shortcuts**: if you haven't built the Docker image from [lab 0](https://github.com/ponderosa-io/kubernetes-101/tree/master/labs/0-docker), you can use the container image  `ponderosa/kubernetes-101-frontend:0.1`

-**Check your work:** when you run `kubectl get pods`, you should see a running pod with your specified name!

 ## Exercise 1 — Accessing your pod with port forwarding